tba

 Screening of Majority Rules, followed by discussion/Q&A

-Majority Rules is a feature-length, riveting film about Alaska's adoption of Rank Choice Voting!
+Majority Rules is a riveting, feature-length film about Alaska's adoption of Ranked Choice Voting!

-This is a collaboration with Political Science Dept, the Munro Institute, FairVoteWA, the Office of Civic Engagement, Washington Bus (a little bit), and yours truly!
-(Well, I was the cross-pollinator! 😊 🐝 )
+This screening was a collaboration with Political Science Dept, the Munro Institute, FairVoteWA, the Office of Civic Engagement, FUSE WA, Washington Bus (a little bit), crosspollinated by Maya (in a non-campaign. non-partisan capacity).

 This is a Rotary Club members' lunch meeting, and guests are welcome, but must phone in advance to arrange attendence.